Tunde Ayeni Sues Adaobi Alagwu over Child Paternity Row

 Alex Enumah in Abuja

-A Businessman, Dr. Tunde Ayeni has dragged an Abuja based lady , Ms Adaobi Alagwu before an Abuja Customary Court, over the paternity of a child given birth to by the respondent.
+Businessman, Dr. Tunde Ayeni, has dragged an Abuja based lady, Ms. Adaobi Alagwu before an Abuja Customary Court, over the paternity of a child given birth to by the respondent.

 The plaintiff is specifically denying being the father of the said child referred to as “X” in the suit.

-Following the striking of the first suit, Onu informed the court that a fresh petition had been filed before the court based on the same subject and same properly served on the respondent .
+Following the striking out of the first suit, Onu informed the court that a fresh petition had been filed before the court based on the same subject and same properly served on the respondent.

 Respondent counsel, who confirmed receipt of service of the suit apologized to the court for the absence of the respondent in court.